Course

 Overview

-By working on our extensive programme of public performances, you become a versatile practitioner, who feels equally at home working on theatre, film and TV, dance, music and site-specific performances.
-Our approach allows you to create your own pathway and curate a compelling CV and portfolio that matches your ambitions.
+By working on our extensive programme of public performances, you become a versatile practitioner with a skillset for a career in theatre, film and TV, dance, music and site-specific performances.
+Our approach allows you to gain a broad range of skills in all backstage disciplines in the first year.
+You then use this experience to help you make an informed decision when choosing your specialist pathway in the second and third year, as you curate a compelling CV and portfolio that matches your ambitions.

 Accreditated By: